 We are leaders in using nano-scale, three-dimensional atom-probe tomography to fully investigate nano-structured materials and nano-scale processes related to phase transformations, decomposition, internal interfaces and evolving microstructures.

-QuesTek uses several key pieces of equipment at Illinois Institute of Technology including:
+QuesTek uses several key pieces of equipment at Illinois Institute of Technology (~one hour drive) including:

 - Gleeble 3500 Thermomechanical Simulator